-Taxi unions march in Argentina to protest Uber
+Anti-Uber protests flare in Argentina as firm prepares IPO filing

 Still, Argentina has been the fastest-growing market in the world for Uber since it started operating there in 2016, despite the country’s economic turmoil, according to company data reviewed by Reuters.

-That success has angered the city’s taxi unions, who claim that demand for local taxis has been cut in half since Uber’s arrival.
+That success has angered the city’s taxi unions, who claim demand for taxis has been cut in half since Uber’s arrival.

 “Uber operates in an arrogant and illegal manner.
 In these three years, we have seen our work and our business shrink,” Cametax, an organization representing taxi companies, said on its Facebook page.

+Uber said in a statement to Reuters it supported regulations that expand the benefits of its technology.

+“The response and the choice of the people is clear,” the firm said.

-Indeed, Uber drivers have been the target of violent attacks by so-called “caza Ubers” or “Uber hunters.”
+Uber drivers have been the target of violent attacks by so-called “caza Ubers” or “Uber hunters.”
 It is common in Buenos Aires for Uber drivers to ask passengers to sit in the front seat to avoid drawing attention from local taxi drivers.

 On Wednesday, an Uber passenger was killed in a traffic accident in greater Buenos Aires.
 The company said in a statement it had activated its accident insurance protocols, which are available to all rides requested through its app.

-Reporting by Cassandra Garrison; Editing by Bernadette Baum
+Reporting by Cassandra Garrison; Editing by Adam Jourdan and Bernadette Baum